davidbeleznay/ai-forester-app/README.md

 ### 2025-04-28 (v5)
 - **Fixed gesture handler and component errors**:
-  - Added gesture-handler import at the top of both App.js and index.js
+  - Added gesture-handler import at the top of App.js and index.js
   - Removed slider component to address TypeError issues
   - Implemented simpler form with standard inputs
   - Updated README with troubleshooting section